trothr/znetboot/Glossary.md

 --- Intel IA64 (Itanium II) [obsolete early 64 bit processor family]

+-- Other Distributed: non-PC and non-mainframe architectures

+--- P is the 'Power' RISC -- Reduced Instruction Set Computer -- architecture redesign.
+RISC represented a trend in the hardware processing the instructions, to shrink the nunber of instruction primitives which given semiconductor die or processor chipset needed to implement, and so, to get a net increase of speed, reduction of power needs, and so, more cost effective performance.

+--- SPARC (Scalable Processor Architecture) is the RISC architecture from Sun Microsystems (now Oracle)

+--- PA-RISC (Precision Architecture - reduced instruction set computer) is the RISC architecture from Hewlett Packard (now HPE)

+--- ARM (Advanced RISC Machine, originally Acorn RISC Machine) is the RISC architecture developed by Arm Holdings

 -- Mainframe: informal term for IBM "Z" class architecture.
 Other architectures include "I" and "P", which have mostly merged, and "X" for PC class systems.